Persela Lamongan

-Persatuan Sepakbola Lamongan, or commonly known as Persela, is an Indonesian football club based in Lamongan, East Java.
-Currently the club plays in Liga 2, the second tier of football in the country.
+Persatuan Sepakbola Lamongan, commonly known as Persela, is an Indonesian professional football club based in Lamongan, East Java.
+Currently the club plays in Championship, the second tier of domestic football.

 History

-Although it has been established since 18 April 1967, Persela just started to show its existence in 2003, nine years after the national football competition entered the professional era in 1994.
-Before 2003, Persela used to play in the lower divisions (first or second division in Liga Indonesia) but now plays in the Super League.
+Although it has been established since 18 April 1967, Persela did not have major results at the beginning.
+Before 2003, Persela used to play in the lower divisions, before playing in the Super League.

-On 15 October 2017, the main goalkeeper of Persela, Choirul Huda, died from the injuries sustained during a match against Semen Padang F.C. in a Liga 1 match, the highest tier of football league in Indonesia.
+On 15 October 2017, Choirul Huda died from the injuries sustained during a match against Semen Padang F.C. in a Liga 1 match.